Polykarp Leyser II

 Polykarp Leyser II (20 November 1586, Wittenberg - 15 January 1633, Leipzig) was a German Lutheran theologian and superintendent in Leipzig.

-He was professor of theology since 1613.
+Lesyer became Professor of Theology at Wittenberg in 1610; he stayed there for three years, then became Professor of Theology at Leipzig, a post which he held until his death.

 Life

 Provenance

 His father Polykarp Leyser the Elder, was a theologian.
 His mother was Elisabeth, daughter of the painter Lucas Cranach the Younger.
+Two of his brothers, Friedrich and Wilhelm, were also theologians.

 Family

 He was the father of nine recorded children, most of whom became theologians.
 His son, Johann Leyser, was also a theologian, but found himself cut off from his family for his controversial defense of polygamy.
 One of Polykarp's sons, however, Michael Leyser became a physician and anatomist, making important contributions to documenting the medical advances of the time, notably in respect of the Lymphatic system.

 His grandson Polykarp Leyser III and his great-grandson Polykarp Leyser IV were all also theologians.